SILENCE-SIMSOOL/SMC-Cheat-Standard/document/document02-en.md

 But as mentioned, this feature cannot check if something is on the screen, so it’s simply an ESP mode.

 If you consider Skytils as a legit mod, these features should all be considered as legit features:

-Using Ender Pearls even if you are standing right next to a block Scanning the map from the start and telling the room informations (FunnyMap) Showing team member or boss locations (ESP)
+- Using Ender Pearls even if you are standing right next to a block
+- Scanning the map from the start and telling the room informations (FunnyMap)
+- Showing team member or boss locations (ESP)

 ## How to properly use mods.

-Then, does that mean I shouldn't use Skytils??
+Then, does that mean I shouldn't use Skytils?
 Of course not.
 Hypixel has changed to allow 퍼즐같은 mods specifically for SkyBlock, and Skytils mods have been indirectly designated as allowed mods.
 Then, to put it again, unfortunately, these mods are also outside the regulations that Hypixel have set, and even though they have not been classified as hacks, the user must bear the risk of being banned.
 Then, I will let you know the features that are safe and cannot lead to a ban even though they fall outside the scope of the regulations

-  All features related to ESP / XRay
+  - All features related to ESP / XRay
   Minecraft already sends information about nearby entities and blocks from the server side.
   But the game client system you use only shows what you see.
   When you mine a block in front, it’s not a new block being generated behind, but one that already exists, and your client   just shows the next one after the previous block disappears.